Learn about our program and how to get involved.

 "The Big Tuna" Giant Mobile Press

 Each year over a dozen art organizations throughout the country opens their doors for BIG INK events.
 The woodcuts are sometimes printed using the host organization’s existing facilities, but more often they are printed on BIG INK’s giant mobile etching press dubbed “The Big Tuna.”
-“The Big Tuna” is unique in that it can travel practically anywhere, can be set up indoors or outdoors, and prints woodcuts up to 48″ x 96″ in size.
+“The Big Tuna” is unique in that it can travel practically anywhere, can be set up indoors or outdoors, and has a bed size of 48″ x 96″.
 No other such machine exists that can travel readily and provide artists easily affordable access to specialized printing equipment.

 Host An Event